stackabletech/hbase-accesscontroller/README.md

 - creation, modification and deletion of namespaces
 - reading a namespace descriptor
 - creation and deletion of tables
-- enabling and disabling of tables
+- enabling and disabling of
+- truncation and modification of tables
 - reading data (`Get`, `Scan`)
 - writing data (`Put`, `Append`, `Delete`)
 - batch mutations

 The following actions are currently excluded but will be included in future releases:

-- truncation and modification of tables
 - modification of store file trackers (table, column family)
 - moving, assigning and unassigning tables
 - snapshot operations (create, list, clone, restore, delete)